JacoHya/Configurations/README.md

 # Configurations
-Configuration of *nix system I'm on.
+Configuration of *nix system I use.